 Notes: Flat and fast but does have sections on grass and trail which make it a little slower in the winter.

-Further reading: My Tonbridge parkrun blog entry or my freedom run before the venue went live.
+Further reading: My new/update Tonbridge parkrun venue guide, My original Tonbridge parkrun blog entry from 2013 or my freedom run before the venue went live.

 Video: Tonbridge parkrun (freedom run)